 Dario Pighin is a PhD Student at Universidad Autónoma de Madrid (UAM).
 He earned both the Bachelor’s Degree and the Master’s Degree in Mathematics at the University of Rome Tor Vergata (Rome 2).
 Master’s thesis is about the Turnpike Property in Optimal Control Theory.
 Currently, he is studying for his PhD in Control Theory, under the joint supervision of professor Enrique Zuazua.

-Domènec Ruiz is a PhD Student at Universidad Autónoma de Madrid (UAM).
+Domènec Ruiz-Balet is a PhD Student at Universidad Autónoma de Madrid (UAM).
 He earned a BSc in Mathematics and a BSc in Physics at the Universitat Autònoma de Barcelona.
 Later he earned and a MSc in Applied Mathematics in an Erasmus Mundus program between the Università degli Studi dell’Aquila (UAQ) and Universität Hamburg (UH).
 His master thesis was about asymptotic analysis and control of kinetic Cucker-Smale models.
 Currently, he is studying for a PhD in Control Theory under the supervision of Professor Enrique Zuazua.

 Miren Arretxe is the Administrative Project Manager at the research project funded by the European Research Council Advanced Grant DyCon: Dynamic Control.
 She got her PhD in toxicology Napier University (Edinbourgh, Scotland).
 She has developed most of her professional career on the environmental field covering different aspects such as the development of implementation methodology to comply with environmental regulatory procedures and simplification tools and expert assistance for European funding programs.